-Continuing my previous adventure in socket programming in Ruby, today I’ve attempted to communicate with multiple sockets concurrently.
+Continuing my [previous adventure](/2011/03/01/socket-programming-in-ruby/) in socket programming with Ruby, today I've attempted to communicate with multiple sockets concurrently.

 kawaii:~ craig$ irb